SOCOM U.S. Navy SEALs: Confrontation

-SOCOM U.S. Navy SEALs: Confrontation is a multiplayer tactical shooter video game developed by Slant Six Games and published by Sony Computer Entertainment for PlayStation 3.
+SOCOM U.S. Navy SEALs: Confrontation is a discontinued online multiplayer tactical third-person shooter video game developed by Slant Six Games and published by Sony Computer Entertainment for the PlayStation 3.
 Confrontation came packaged with the PlayStation 3 Bluetooth headset or as a standalone game, and also released as a downloadable title from PlayStation Network.
 The player is able to customize their character, choosing from a list of predefined items.

 Online multiplayer servers were originally shut down on January 28, 2014, along with the servers for SOCOM 4 U.S. Navy SEALs.
-In 2021, fans working to reverse engineer servers for defunct games made online play for the game possible again through private servers.
+In 2021, fans working to reverse engineer servers for defunct games unofficially made online play for the game possible again through private servers.

 Gameplay

 Confrontation focuses on online play.
 Teamwork is essential to success in the game, as this phrase says: "Alone I'm Lethal, as a team I Dominate".
 The player is able to customize their character, choosing from a list of pre-defined items, using mix and match.
 This includes armour (light, medium and heavy; both leg and torso; for commando and mercenary), camouflage (head, shirts, pants, armour, straps and mask), and weapons attachments (two slots, weapon specific; e.g. front grip and suppressor on the M4A1 assault rifle).
 The game features several playable special forces teams: the United States Navy SEALs, U.K.'s Special Air Service (SAS), Germany's Kommando Spezialkräfte (KSK), Spain's Unidad de Operaciones Especiales (UOE), and France's 1er Régiment de Parachutistes d'Infanterie de Marine (1er RPIMa).